yousefalm1/emerge-fitness-website/README.md

 ### credits

 - ### Content
-   - I used MDN (https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient) for help to make the white text show since the backgroudd img made it hard to see the text.

-   - I used MDN (https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) to help understand box shadow.
+   - To better understand box shadow, I used MDN (https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow).

-  - To make the cards a watched a youtbe video (https://www.youtube.com/watch?v=qXRYMdvq_Dc) which helped me grasp the idea on how cards words and made changes to fit the idea of my website.
+  - In order to create the cards, I watched a YouTube video (https://www.youtube.com/watch?v=qXRYMdvq_Dc), which helped me understand the concept of how cards work and allowed me to make adjustments to fit the theme of my website.

-  -  I used W3C (https://www.w3schools.com/css/css3_transitions.asp) to help with transition
+  - To assist with transition, I used W3C (https://www.w3schools.com/css/css3_transitions.asp).

-  - Used code the gallery i used code from the love running project and made some modifiications.
+  - I modified some of the code from the love running project and used it in the gallery.

-  - To make the cards a watched a youtbe video (https://www.youtube.com/watch?v=qXRYMdvq_Dc) which helped me grasp the idea on how cards words and made changes to fit the idea of my website */
+  - In order to create the cards, I watched a YouTube video (https://www.youtube.com/watch?v=qXRYMdvq_Dc), which helped me understand the concept of how cards work and allowed me to make adjustments to fit the theme of my website.

 - ### Media
-   - All the imgage used in this website was taken from https://www.pexels.com/
+   - All the imgage used in this website was taken from https://www.pexels.com/.

 ### Wire Frames